 Beach and Waterway Clean-ups

 Be prepared.
-Wear comfortable clothing, gloves and sun screen at all times.
-Be sure sure wear a mask when needed.
+Wear comfortable clothing, gloves and sunscreen at all times.
 We also recommend bringing along a reusable bucket to consolidate your trash and reduce the need for a plastic bag.

 Understand what not to do.
 Stay out of the dunes.
 Dunes protect coastal properties and seaweed acts as a valuable source of nutrients for flora and fauna.
-Trespassing is not only harmful for the habitat, but illegal in the City of Miami Beach.
+Trespassing is not only harmful to the habitat but illegal in the City of Miami Beach.

 Spark a movement.
 Take steps after the event and inspire others to get involved.
-Share your cleanup pictures and stories on social media using the hashtag #KeepMBClean.
+Share your cleanup pictures and stories on social media using the hashtag #KeepMBClean and/or #PlasticFreeMB.

 Community cleanups truly make a difference in saving our beaches.
 In 2016, the Ocean Conservancy reported cleaning up over 7.5 million pieces of trash in Miami-Dade County and over 18 million pounds of trash worldwide.